Aion S: Overview

-The Aion S has a starting price of 160,000 Chinese yuan or 23,758 US dollars or 18,034 British pounds.

 Aion S Plus

 In 2021, the Aion S Plus was introduced, featuring different styling than the Aion S, slightly different exterior dimensions, and a choice of three battery sizes, the largest of which is 69.9 kWh.
-Previewed by the Aion ENO.146 concept car, the Aion S Plus is a very aerodynamic vehicle, with a drag coefficient of only 0.211 Cd.
+Previewed by the Aion ENO.146 concept car, the Aion S Plus has a drag coefficient of 0.211 Cd.
 As for the powertrain, the Aion S Plus is powered by a single electric motor with 204 hp and 350 Nm.
 The motor is powered by a 62 kWh battery, good for a NEDC range of 510 km.

+Aion S Max

+The Aion S Max variant was launched in 2023, and is powered by a 180. kW electric motor with a top speed of 163 km/h.

-Leahead iA5
+GAC-Toyota iA5

-The Leahead iA5 is an Aion S with different front and rear ends and a slightly changed interior and will be sold exclusively at Toyota Leahead dealerships.
-It is the third model in the Leahead lineup after the i1 Toyota Vitz-based subcompact hatchback and the iX4 Trumpchi GS4-based compact SUV.
+The GAC-Toyota iA5 is rebadged variant of the Aion S with different front and rear ends and a slightly changed interior and will be sold exclusively at Toyota Leahead dealerships.
+It is the third model in the Leahead lineup after the i1, a Toyota Vitz-based subcompact hatchback, and the iX4, a Trumpchi GS4-based compact SUV.